 What Is The Difference Between Jeuveau, Botox, Dysport and Xeomin?

 Jeuveau (prabotulinumtoxinA-xvfs) is a new FDA-approved medication that is injected using fine needles into the muscles by your clinician in carefully selected areas to reduce the tone and contraction of muscles in a controlled and temporary manner.
-While the initial FDA approved indication of Jeaveau has been for treatment of lines and wrinkles in the glabella (the facial area between the eyebrows and above the nose), similar to other medications in this group (Botox, Dysport, and Xeomin) your physician can generally use Jeuveau for other areas and other conditions that are generally treated with Botox, Dysport or Xeomin on off-label basis.
-While having some differences, from clinical and aesthetic point of view, these medications are pretty much comparable and work quite similarly.
+While the initial FDA approved indication of Jeaveau has been for the treatment of lines and wrinkles in the glabella (the facial area between the eyebrows and above the nose), similar to other medications in this group (Botox, Dysport, and Xeomin) your physician can generally use Jeuveau for other areas and other conditions that are generally treated with Botox, Dysport or Xeomin an off-label basis.
+While having some differences, from a clinical and aesthetic point of view, these medications are pretty much comparable and work quite similarly.

 What Makes Jeuveau Special?

 While generally comparable and in the same family as Botox, Dysport and Xeomin, here are some key characteristics that make Jeuveau more special:

 - Jeuveau is the newest member of the family and first to come to market in nearly ten years.

 - Jeuveau has been specifically and exclusively developed for medical aesthetic use.

 - Being the latest member of the family means that Jeuveau has been developed using the latest and most advanced technologies namely the Hi-Pure™ technology.